-- I read a copy of the first Harry Potter before it was released in the US (there were lots of perks to working in a bookstore, and one was getting advance reader copies of upcoming books! was a superperk of working at a bookstore!).
+- I read a copy of the first Harry Potter before it was released in the US (getting advance reader copies of upcoming books! was a superperk of working at a bookstore!).

-- When my mom told me to go outside because I’d been reading inside all day, I would take my book outside and read in the sunshine.
+- When I was young and my mom told me to go outside because I’d been reading inside all day, I would take my book outside and read in the sunshine.
+Superpower=reading.

 - One time my aunt had cookies and she asked my cousins and me to say the magic word.
 Everyone else yelled “please,” but I yelled “spaghetti!”
-I still got a cookie, and I never forgot the magic word again.
+I still got a cookie, but I never forgot the magic word again.
 It is one of the first words I try to learn when traveling to a foreign country, followed quickly by “thank you.”
 Respect and gratitude are superpowers.

 - I love to read.
 We find time to do the things we love, even when we’re busy.
 I read while I floss my teeth every night, holding my book open with my toes.
+Another superpower of mine 🙂